moyinoluwa12/First-Datascience-Project/README.md

 # First-Datascience-Project
-Explore my first datascience project
+Explore my first datascience project.
 It is a mark down file in this repository.